AI Education, Editorial Work, & Media Design

 AI Pedagogy Project

 I am Lead Researcher & Editor for the AI Pedagogy Project, incubated at metaLAB (at) Harvard within the Berkman Klein Center for Internet & Society at Harvard University.
 This curated collection of assignments, tutorials, and resources is designed to help educators engage their students in meaningful conversations about the limitations and capabilities of AI, grounded in hands-on experimentation.
-Since launching in 2023, AIPP has reached over 200,000 users worldwide and is recommended by leading institutions including MIT’s Teaching + Learning Lab, Princeton’s McGraw Center for Teaching & Learning, Stanford’s Teaching Commons, the University of Toronto’s Centre for Teaching Support & Innovation, and others.
+Since launching in 2023, AIPP has reached over 200,000 users and is recommended by 130+ universities and colleges around the world.
+Learn more about our impact here.

 Are You My Robot?